bencavat/PythonPractice/README.md

 # PythonPractice
-*Last edit: November 1st 2024*
+*Last edit: November 13th 2024*

+---

+Welcome!

-Remote repository with chapter notes, scripts, and files to improve your Python.
+Remote repository with chapter notes, scripts, and files to improve your Python from anywhere.

+## Content of repo:
+**Python practice and learning material**:
+- handy Python reference sheet named *Python notes.md*.
+- Directory *Automate the Boring Stuff with Python* includes a PDF copy of the textbook, notes and summaries of each chapter (*chapterNotes.md*), and relevant scripts.

+**Support toolkit**:
+- Utility scripts (eg: *decorators.py*) for versatility when writing new code on your machine.

+## To do:
+Testing Suite
+Utility scripts
+Logging/Error handling